claygregory/node-moves-cleaner/README.md

 ## Usage

  For most applications, just call the single `apply` method on an array of segments.
+This will apply all of the normalization functions in one go.

  ```javascript
 const MovesCleaner = require('@claygregory/moves-cleaner');